 - Cheesy Cornbread Muffins (with Fresh Corn!) | Heirloom Tomato Salad

 Michelle Greenebaum is a healthy chef and family nutrition expert.
 As the owner of Together In The Kitchen, she teaches adults, kids and teens how to cook simple and delicious food while offering practical strategies to parents that help the entire family—including picky eaters—eat healthier.

 Michelle's classes are interactive, hands-on and a lot of fun!
 She uses only real, whole foods in her recipes, and encourages children to explore new flavors and tastes in a non-judgmental environment.
 She teaches and consults in private homes throughout the Bay Area and beyond, as well as at Stanford University, Sur La Table, Facebook, Survey Monkey, Menlo Circus Club, Los Altos Country Club, OFJCC, Gideon Hausner Day School and the Palo Alto School District.

 Sabrina Braham, MD, has a busy pediatric practice in Menlo Park.
-She also teaches medical students and residents at Stanford University School of Medicine.
+She teaches medical students and residents at Stanford University School of Medicine.
 Sabrina graduated from UC Davis School of Medicine and completed her training at Stanford Children's Hospital.
 She is passionately committed to partnering with families to create a healthy, happy and balanced family life.